 Waterborne impurities consist of the particles of soil and sand, which settle out and form a layer of sediment on the bottom of the tank.
 The amount of calcium carbonate (lime) released from water is in direct proportion to water temperature and usage.
 The higher the water temperature or water usage, the more lime deposits are dropped out of the water.
-This is the lime scale, which forms in pipes, water heaters and on cooking utensils.
+This is lime scale, which forms in pipes, water heaters, and on cooking utensils.
 Lime accumulation not only reduces the life of the equipment but also reduces efficiency of the water heater and increases fuel consumption.

 The usage of water softening equipment greatly reduces the hardness of the water.
 However, this equipment does not always remove all of the hardness (lime).
 For this reason, it is recommended that a regular schedule of deliming be maintained.

 The depth of the buildup should be measured periodically.
-Water heaters will have about 3 in of lime buildup when the level of lime has reached the bottom of the cleanout opening or about 1 inch of lime buildup if it has reached the drain valve opening.
-A schedule for deliming should be set up, based on the amount of time it would take for a 1/2 in buildup of lime.
-For example, if an initial inspection shows a 1/2 in of lime accumulation, the water heater can be delimed once a year.
+Water heaters will have about 3 in (7.6 cm) of lime buildup when the level of lime has reached the bottom of the cleanout opening or about 1 in (2.5 cm) of lime buildup if it has reached the drain valve opening.
+A schedule for deliming should be set up, based on the amount of time it would take for a 1/2 in (1.3 cm) buildup of lime.

+Example: Initial inspection shows 1/2 in (1.3 cm) of lime accumulation.
+Therefore, the water heater should be delimed once a year.